HongPhuMagic/ML-Project-3-Exoplanets/README.md

 ![](Pictures/precision.PNG)

 By taking a look at precision, we can see that the metric is influence by false positive.
-With that being said, I would use precision if the condition for the objective was that we care about the resourses spent instead of capturing all potential candidates (lowering of false negative).
+With that being said, I would use precision if the condition for the objective was that we care about the resources spent instead of capturing all potential candidates (lowering of false negative).

 ![](Pictures/recall.PNG)